A demonstrator holds a sign reading

 After a brutal jobs report on August 1, Trump fired the chief of the company that compiles the report and accused her, with out proof, of cooking the books.

-“Firing your chief statistician is a dangerous step,” she mentioned.
+“Firing your chief statistician is a dangerous step,” she stated.
 “That’s an attack on the independence of an institution arguably as important as the Federal Reserve for economic stability.
 It has serious economic consequences.”

 For occasion, Trump demanded the resignation of Intel CEO Lip-Bu Tan over his ties to China.